courselabs/project-cicd/README.md

 - Verify you can run a container from each image

-- Every container should print application logs, but may exit with errors - that's OK
+- The containers should start - most will print application logs, one will exit with errors, that's OK

-- You don't need to run all the containers and test the whole app at this stage
+- **You don't need to run all the containers and test the whole app at this stage**

 📚 Reference

 - [Building Container Images](https://devsecops.courselabs.co/labs/images/) covers the basics of the Dockerfile

-- [Multi-stage Builds](https://devsecops.courselabs.co/labs/multi-stage/) looks at compiling from source code in containers
+- [Multi-Stage Builds](https://devsecops.courselabs.co/labs/multi-stage/) looks at compiling from source code in containers

 <details>
   <summary>💡 Hints</summary>

 We have the source code so you'll want to use multi-stage builds for the application components (except the database).

 The build steps are already written in scripts, so your job will be to find the right base images from Docker Hub and copy in the correct folder structure.
+If you stick to the existing structure (`project/src` and `project/docker`) it will be easier to compare your work to the sample solution.

-Stick to official images :)
+Make sure you only use official images for your apps :)

 </details><br/>